Bunlong/react-hook-reading-time/README.md

 # react-hook-reading-time

-Medium's like reading time estimator for React.
+Medium's like reading time estimation for React.

 `react-hook-reading-time` helps you estimate how long an article will take to read.
 It works perfectly with plain text.